max-pio/volcanite/doc/Python.md

 # Usage with Python

-Currently, there are no python bindings included, although it should be straightforward to integrate.
+Currently, directly using Volcanite through python is not supported, but python bindings are planned for future releases.
-The only way of visualizing python data (e.g. from numpy arrays) with Volcanite is exporting the data to a file from which Volcanite can read it.
+The only way of visualizing python data (e.g. from numpy arrays) with Volcanite is to export the data to a file from which Volcanite can read it.
+The [converter.py](../projects/volcanite/python/converter.py) file offers import and export for multiple supported file formats.

 Voxel byte arrays are in little endian C-order meaning that the X dimension of the array is contiguous in memory.
 For a numpy array, the first index of the volume's shape is denoting the Z dimension of the volume.